-With more and more people moving towards making diet and lifestyle choices that resonate with them based on a combination of vales and health, there has been an obvious increase in the demand for products to cater to their needs.
+With more and more people moving towards making diet and lifestyle choices that resonate with them based on a combination of vales and health, there has been an obvious increases in the demand for products to cater to their needs.
 One such need is being seen in the Vegan community with cafes and restaurants planning their menus more effectively.
 In that, the use of seaweed as a Vegan source of collagen in raw food is something that is impressing the crowds.

 This is becoming more of a movement in our part of the world, where people are frequenting bulk wholefoods stores and farmer’s markets to source nutritious food and ingredients.
 People are becoming increasingly conscious about what they consume, and the market is beginning to respond more than ever.